Abi-Repo/DSA-array/README.md

 Hey in this repository, I'll be sharing my dsa practises and daily problems that i usually solve to keep up with my consistency to build my logic thinking.
+Here i specifically share only array related problems.
+You may find helpful for you one day and also if you were a beginner, you may find it valuable.